ElaTheDeveloper/TomBot-Sharp/README.md

 ### Important Notes

-- TomBot builds to DotNet Core 2.1.
+- NerdBot builds to DotNet Core 5.05.
 This is because of Discord.Net.
-- TomBot uses Discord.Net for its Discord library.
+- NerdBot uses Discord.Net for its Discord library.
 - Remember to drink while coding.